SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

   - `"txtContent":"=substring('DogFood', 3, 6)"` results in _Foo_
   - `"txtContent":"=substring('DogFood', 6, 3)"` results in _Foo_

-  The substring() method returns the part of the string between the start and end indexes, or to the end of the string.
+  The substring() method returns the part of the string between the start and end indexes or to the end of the string.

 - `replace`: searches a string (or array) for a specified value and returns a new string (or array) where the specified value is replaced.
 For strings, only the first instance of the value will be replaced.
   - `"txtContent":"=replace('Hello world', 'world', 'everyone')"` results in _Hello everyone_